College Ride, Church Road and Vicarage Road

 Lionel Parr says that it is his understanding that Church Lodge is an old gatehouse of Pennyhill Park, the "bottom lodge". xi08

-The housing estate recently built to the side of the house is called Heywood Avenue, which undoubtably confirms the Heywood name and association with the area.
+The housing estate built in 1995 to the side of the lodge is called Heywood Drive, which undoubtably confirms the Heywood name and association with the area.

 Ian has written to tell us that the Head Gardener who lived in Stefan's house was Mr Wozencroft.
 410vi06